 To receive payments into your CoinJar, you'll need to share your CoinJar's receiving address for that currency type.
-Your receiving address is an alphanumeric string of characters, which can safely be shared to anyone looking to send that type of digital currency to your CoinJar.
+Your receiving address is an alphanumeric string of characters, which can safely be shared to anyone looking to send that type of cryptocurrency to your CoinJar.

-- Select ‘Receive digital currency’ and select the currency account of the digital currency you wish to receive.
+- Select ‘Receive cryptocurrency’ and select the currency account of the cryptocurrency you wish to receive.
 For example, to view your receiving Bitcoin address, navigate to your Everyday Bitcoin account.

 CoinJar app (iOS and Android)

-If you wish to view the receiving address for one of your digital currencies, simply:
+If you wish to view the receiving address for one of your cryptocurrencies, simply:

-- Open the CoinJar app and tap the currency account of the digital currency you wish to receive.
+- Open the CoinJar app and tap the currency account of the cryptocurrency you wish to receive.
 For example, tap 'Everyday Ethereum' if you wish to receive Ether.